martyromero/martyromero.github.io/_posts/2019-01-12-depression-loneliness-and-guilt.md

 I go from emotionally numb to emotionally unstable within minutes.
 And over the last couple of weeks I have felt a heightened need for sex.
 I've began to masturbate more, even to the point of giving my wife a weekly schedule so she can avoid our bedroom during those times.
 I am thinking about getting on Zoloft again, but I hate the side effects.

 ## I feel disconnected
-Two days I visited my Facebook profile and was greeted with one of those "One year ago today..." memories that have become popular.
+Two days I ago I visited my Facebook profile and was greeted with one of those "One year ago today..." memories that have become popular.
 This one was a post from two years ago when I last hung out with Amy in Seattle.
 After that time I stopped communicating with her and didn't hang out with her again until this past October.

 Seeing that post made me feel so disconnected.
 The thought dawned over me that I am forty-five and that I don't have a single person that I can call a friend.
 That is a bit melodramatic because I know at least three individuals that I can call and neither time nor distance would have gotten in the way of just picking up where we left off.
 But I don't really connect with them anymore.